brentgroves/repsys/research/m_z/virtualization/hypervisor/kvm/kvm_instal_24.md

 8
 ```

 ## If the command returns a value of 0, your processor is not capable of running KVM.
-On the other hand, any other number means you can proceed with the installation.
+On the other hand, any other number means you can proceed with the installation

 2. Next, check if your system can use KVM acceleration: